timblack1/hoodie/docs/guides/deployment.rst

 In this guide, we assume that your CouchDB is available at `port 5984`_.

-Create a CouchDB admin user called **admin** with a strong password of your choice at by clicking on the *Fix this* at `Apache CouchDB-Futon:Overview`_ link in the lower right corner.
+Create a CouchDB admin user called **admin** with a strong password of your choice clicking on the *Fix this* at `Apache CouchDB-Futon:Overview`_ link in the lower right corner.
 Use **admin** as username and keep your password in mind.

 Next we have to change CouchDB’s default configuration on a few points.
 The easiest thing is to go to and change the following fields (double click a value to enter the editing mode):